Rakete1111/stackcpp/CONTRIBUTING.md

 ## Code

-For every pull request there has to be an issue.
+For every pull request there has to be an issue, but only if the pull request is for code changes.
 I'll try to review every pull request as fast as I can and provide feedback.
 If a pull request isn't active for an extended period of time, it will get closed.
 It is important that:

 - You name commits in a pull request appropriately.
 - You do not fix/implement multiple feature requests and/or bugs in a single pull request.